sidsethupathi/sidsethupathi.github.io/_posts/2015-11-01-project-for-individual-excellence.md

 \\
 **For the month of November, I challenge myself to reduce the amount of time I look at a screen while getting ready for bed and waking up.** I will accomplish this challenge by:

-1. Abstaining from using a screened device in the 30 minutes before getting into bed.
+1. Abstaining from using a screened device 15 minutes before getting into bed.
 This includes, but is not limited to, a cell phone, laptop, or TV.
-2. Abstaining from using a screened device in the 30 minutes after waking up.
+2. Abstaining from using a screened device 15 minutes after waking up.
 This includes, but is not limited to, a cell phone, laptop, or TV.
 3. Leaving my phone across the room when sleeping.

 **Deliverables**: None